jnorman74/Rare_Earth_Metal_Mining/MachineLearning/Machine_learning_readme.md

 A correlation matrix was completed to determine if there were any correlations between the rare earth elements and other elements.
 There did appear to be some positive and negative correlations amongst other minerals, so the project appears to be worth pursuing.

 ![Corr_matrix](https://github.com/sholkojr/Rare_Earth_Metal_Mining/blob/main/MachineLearning/Resources_Machine_Learning/Correlation_matrix.png)

+## Testing and Training Split

+This data was split into training and test datasets using SKLearns default test-train-split information.
+In this case, this mean splitting our approximate ~100,000 data points into training and test data.

 ## Machine Learning Model